Ouranosinc/xclim/CONTRIBUTING.rst

 * Method are implemented as classes in ``xclim/sdba/adjustment.py``.
 * If the algorithm gets complicated and would generate many dask tasks, it should be implemented as functions wrapped by :py:func:`~xclim.sdba.map_blocks` or :py:func:`~xclim.sdba.map_groups` in ``xclim/sdba/_adjustment.py``.
-* xclim doesn't implement monolithic multi-parameter methods, but rather smaller modular functions to construct post-processing workflows.
+* `xclim` doesn't implement monolithic multi-parameter methods, but rather smaller modular functions to construct post-processing workflows.
-* If you are working on numba-accelerated function that use ``@guvectorize``, consider disabling caching during the development phase and reactivating it once all changes are ready for review.
+* If you are working on numba-accelerated function that uses ``@guvectorize``, consider disabling caching during the development phase and reactivating it once all changes are ready for review.
 This is done by commenting ``cache=True`` in the decorator.

 Report Bugs
 ~~~~~~~~~~~